mizrael/davidguida.net/src/_posts/2021-02-07-blazor-gamedev-part-12-collision-detection.md

 At this point we can loop over the cells, check if they actually contain the bounding box and if so, we assign the entity to it.

-Now, every time an entity moves we update the entity&#8217;s buckets list by calling _RefreshColliderBuckets_() on it.
+Now, every time an entity moves we update the entity's buckets list by calling _RefreshColliderBuckets_() on it.
 Then we can check for collisions **only** with the active entities in the same bucket:

 ```csharp
 void CheckCollisions(BoundingBoxComponent bbox)